ronaldoussoren/pyobjc/docs/api/module-objc.rst

    "file" type is used for that.

-   This types provides a fairly limited file-like API for binary I/O. Instances of this type don't close the stream automaticly and don't implement a contextmanager.
+   This types provides a fairly limited file-like API for binary I/O. Instances of this type don't close the stream automatically and don't implement a contextmanager.

    .. method:: at_eof()